Theomat/ProgSynth/docs/source/tutorial.rst

 * :code:`calculator/calculator.py`, containing the primitives of the DSL and the default evaluator.
 * :code:`calculator/convert_calculator` is a runnable python script which enables you to convert the original calculator dataset file to the ProgSynth format.
-* :code:`calculator/calculator_task_generator`, an adapted version of the file :code:`task_generator` that allows us to create a synthetic dataset, based from the one created with :code:`convert_calculator`.
+* :code:`calculator/calculator_task_generator`, an adapted version of the file :code:`task_generator` that allows us to create a synthetic dataset, based on the one created with :code:`convert_calculator`.

-Some changes have to be made to other files present in :code:`./examples/pbe`, and this tutorial will display how to change them for a new DSL.
+Some changes have to be made to other files present in :code:`./examples/pbe` and this tutorial will explain how to change them for a new DSL.

 DSL (:code:`calculator/calculator.py`)
 --------------------------------------